 This equipment has been tested and found to comply with the limits of a Class A digital device, pursuant to Part 15 of FCC rules.
-These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
-Operation of this equipment in a residential area is likely to cause harmful interference, in which case the user will have to correct the interference at his or her own expense.
 For additional FCC information, see Appendix C of the PARTNER Plus Communications System Programming and Use guide.